 As well as getting your free flu jab there are lots of ways to make sure you’re staying safe and well this winter:

-Try to keep as warm as you can and if possible keeps rooms at 18C.
+- Try to keep as warm as you can and if possible keep rooms at 18c.

-For more advice on keeping well in winter (opens in a new window) visit NHS Choices.
+Visit NHS Choices for more advice on keeping well in winter.

 If you’re feeling unwell and you’re not sure which NHS service you need, tel: 111.